nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 list for frontend TLS connection.
 In order to change cipher list for backend connection, use :option:`--client-ciphers` option.

-Similarly, :option:`--no-http2-cipher-black-list` option only disables HTTP/2 cipher black list for frontend connection.
-In order to disable HTTP/2 cipher black list for backend connection, use :option:`--client-no-http2-cipher-black-list` option.
+Similarly, :option:`--no-http2-cipher-block-list` option only disables HTTP/2 cipher block list for frontend connection.
+In order to disable HTTP/2 cipher block list for backend connection, use :option:`--client-no-http2-cipher-block-list` option.

 ``--accept-proxy-protocol`` option was deprecated.
 Instead, use ``proxyproto`` parameter in :option:`--frontend` option to enable